We extend the conversation from this week’s podcast and aim to bring to life what it means to “chop carrots” to your Purple Patch life as an athlete.

 How about actions to help nail your progression as a Purple Patch athlete?
 Here are a few things to master:

 Mastering Purple Patch coaching:

 - Know the purpose: I highly recommend committing to and executing the Sunday Special.
 Planning your week and seeking to identify the key sessions and the main driving purpose of your week.
 If you don’t know -- ask!

 - Nail the key sessions: Don’t get caught checking the box of sessions.
 Your success will not come by counting miles or hours, nor by hitting every single session prescribed.
 It will bubble out of nailing the primary focused sessions that move the performance needle rather than supporting with the lower focused sessions.

 - Develop the inner animal: No matter how valuable data is, and it is valuable, it is worthless without developing a keen sense of awareness and management.
 You can only do this by exploring feelings, sensations, and pacing.
 Many sessions are set up to help, but if you only look down at numbers you become a robot are destined for personal frustration and mediocrity.

 - Flourish in perspective: Look to draw lessons of the “why” by coming up a level.
 If you have a wonderful session on Saturday, which blows away expectations, but then feel awful on Tuesday, learn to join the dots.
 You might not be a failure on Tuesday, you might just be tired (duh!) from your Saturday exertions.
 Too many forget too quickly.

-- Explore education: We have an Education Hub so dig deep and explore subjects that you need to grow or learn in.
-If you don’t find what you are looking for then ask, and we will aim to create/develop the education.
+- Explore education: Dig deep and explore subjects that you need to grow or learn in, including through our live events.
+If you don’t find what you are looking for then let us know what you want to see more of -- we work hard to incorporate your suggestions into our education.